tavsec/gin-healthcheck/README.md

 ### RabbitMQ check

-You can perform RabbitMQ connection check using `InfluxV2` checker:
+You can perform RabbitMQ connection check using `RabbitMQCheck` checker:

 ```go
 package main